---

 Another super popular question is whether foodborne illness is contagious.

-This question, however, is quite broad because – which foodborne illness?
-There are several bacteria, viruses, and parasites that can cause foodborne illness.
-I thought I would put together a neat little table of some of the pathogens I frequently encounter, their food sources, and whether they are contagious.
+This question, however, is quite broad because there are several bacteria, viruses, and parasites that can cause foodborne illness.
+I put together a neat little table of some of the pathogens I frequently encounter, their food sources, and whether they are contagious.

 **Pathogen**